The Community Trigger

 Anyone can activate the Community Triggers providing:

-- a minimum of five people have reported the same incident in the past six months
+- you have reported three separate incidents concerning the same problem in the past six months to the council, police or your landlord

 How do I activate the Community Trigger?